yazanabdulhafez/reading-notes/read19.md

 ## Configure Spring for STOMP messaging

 configure Spring to enable WebSocket and STOMP messaging.
-Create a Java class named WebSocketConfig that resembles the following listing.
+Create a Java class named WebSocketConfig .

 ## Create a Browser Client